ittekiou/EgQE/docs/articles/PS-NL03_Politics-as-Temporal-Syntax_Echo.md

 Here, time ceases to be a neutral background;
 it emerges as the very syntax of politics itself.

-## Chapter II: ZURE as the Condition of Emergence
+## II: ZURE as the Condition of Emergence

 Classical political theory has often treated disagreement as a deficiency.
 Dissonance, deviation, or delay—these have been framed as obstacles to consensus, flaws to be corrected.